25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (From Giant Forest Museum): 1.4 miles / 2.3 km

-The Big Trees Trail is the best day hike in Sequoia National Park to learn about why Sequoias grow best in Giant Forest over anywhere else in the world.
+The Big Trees Trail is a short and easy loop trail in Giant Forest, and it’s the best day hike in Sequoia National Park to learn about why Sequoias grow best in Giant Forest over anywhere else in the world!

-For this reason, the Big Trees Trail is a must-see if it’s your first time visiting the park, which I recommend hiking in the direction shown in my separate article in order to best follow along with the interpretive signs along the hike.
+For this reason, I personally think the Big Trees Trail is a must-see if it’s your first time visiting Giant Forest, which I recommend hiking in the direction shown in my separate article in order to best follow along with the interpretive signs scattered throughout the loop.

 Read My Separate Post: Big Trees Trail